-This is an On Demand Webinar.
-Access information, resources and CEU information will be sent to you shortly after registration.
+This On Demand Webinar is 3 hours.
+Access information, resources and CEU information will be sent to you shortly after registration and registrants will be given unlimited access to the recording for a full year.

 This webinar is specifically for clinicians who want to be more effective in their use of evidence-based practices with people of colour and sexual and gender minority people.
 Many marginalized groups experience large disparities in access and utilization of mental health care.
 These disparities have multiple causes, but they do exist in part from well-intentioned clinicians who have not yet acquired the skills and knowledge necessary to effectively engage diverse clients.